CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

-## Data export
+## Data export from SD Desktop

 How to export processed sensitive data or non-sensitive data (results) data from the secure computing environment

 SD Desktop is not connected to the internet for security reasons.
-Thus, to export the results of your analysis (non-sensitive data) or to export processed sensitive data, please write to ***servicedesk@csc.fi*** and use Senstive Data (Export Request) in the object field.
-Only the project manager or group leader can make the following request.
-Add the project number and container ID (?) and save the data that need to be exported in the following folder/directory.
-The request will be processed by our cloud administrators and it may require up to 10 days to be processed.
+Thus, to export the results of your analysis (non-sensitive data) or to export encrypted processed sensitive data:

+* **Only the project manager or group leader** can make the  request writing to ***servicedesk@csc.fi*** and use **SD Desktop (Export Request)** in the object field

+* Add the CSC project number and buket or container ID in SD Connect in which the data need will be exported by CSC Cloud administrators

+* The request will be processed by our cloud administrators and it may require up to 10 days to be processed.

 !!!Note: always encrypt sensitive data that need to be exported out of SD Desktop.
-If the encryption with Crypt4GH is successful, the file name will end with crypth4GH.
+If the encryption with Crypt4GH is successful, the file name will end with  .c4gh